hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modelling/4-try-todos-queries.md

 ## Subscription

-Let's run a simple subscription query over `todos` table to watch for changes to the table.
+Let's run a subscription query over `todos` table to watch for changes to the table.
 In the above graphql query, replace `query` with `subscription`

 ```graphql
 subscription {